FireChickenProductivity/MermaidDiagramsTalonVoice/README.md

 closing brace: creates what will be shown visually as an closed brace

-braces: creates what will be shown visually as seeing a pair of braces
+braces: creates what will be shown visually as a pair of braces

 make interface: denotes that the current class is an interface